awinterstein/website/content/projects/prototype-pump-heater-coffee-machine.md

 +++

 For this purpose a prototype of a component was realized.
 The focus was on the interplay between the achievable flow rate and the water temperature.

-## Responsibilities

-Implementation of the firmware for controlling the prototype.